Kenneth Bowles: Education

-Employment
+Career

 Starting in 1960, Bowles worked for the Central Radio Propagation Lab, National Bureau of Standards, where he directed the construction and research use of the Jicamarca Radio Observatory near Lima Peru.
 That work involved heavy use of computers for signal analysis to study the earth's ionosphere and magnetosphere.

 In 1965, Bowles was invited by Prof. Henry Booker to help him start the Applied ElectroPhysics Department at UCSD.

 They were tasked to start and organize a new department of applied engineering physics (AEP).

 While starting to establish a new radio astronomy experiment near UCSD for studies of the Sun's ionized atmosphere, the concentration on computer analysis led UCSD to appoint Bowles as computer center director in 1968.
 He introduced interactive computing to UCSD, but returned to full-time teaching in 1974 when budget pressures made computer centers very controversial.

 In an effort to increase student use of computers while also reducing costs, Bowles wanted to take advantage of small computer price/benefit.
 Urs-Ammann's P-machine allowed Pascal to be implemented on a variety of machines.

 With graduate student Mark Overgaard and a supporting team of undergraduates, he then set out to provide low cost instructional computing services to the majority of UCSD students using small computers.
 Between late 1974 and 1980, that project grew into the UCSD Pascal Project.